 Studies of chickpea and lentil allergy emanating from Mediterranean countries do note a high correlation of allergic reactions among pea, chickpea and lentil.
 Over two-thirds of children reactive to one of these three, reacted to another of the three.
 However, peanut allergy was uncommon in these children.
 Of note, studies from Europe suggest that lupin/lupine bean may pose a higher risk – about 20 percent – of being an allergen in people with peanut allergy.

 The lessons learned appear to be that if a child with peanut allergy has already been tolerating peas, there is a much lower chance of having allergy to chickpea.
 Conversely, if peas caused a reaction, the risk of chickpea and lentil allergy is quite high.

 Individual advice may vary, but if chickpea was already eaten and tolerated, there would be no reason to avoid it because of a peanut allergy.
 Lastly, a positive allergy test to chickpea in a person with peanut allergy does not prove an allergy and a medically supervised feeding (e.g. a food challenge) may be warranted.

-Dr. Scott Sicherer is Chief of the Division of Allergy and Immunology of the Jaffe Food Allergy Institute at the Icahn School of Medicine at Mount Sinai in New York.
-Together with Dr. Hemant Sharma, he writes “The Food Allergy Experts” column in the American Edition of Allergic Living magazine.
-Questions submitted below will be considered for answer in the magazine.Note: This column is meant as general guidance and not as diagnosis or treatment of individual patient conditions.
+Dr. Scott Sicherer is a practicing allergist, clinical researcher and professor of pediatrics.
+He is Chief of the Division of Allergy and Immunology, Jaffe Food Allergy Institute, at the Icahn School of Medicine at Mount Sinai in New York.
+He’s also the author of Food Allergies: A Complete Guide for Eating When Your Life Depends On It.Note: This column is meant as general guidance and not as diagnosis or treatment of individual patient conditions.
 For such specific medical advice, please visit an allergist.
 Submit a Question View all posts by this medical expert.